 Belle-Baie, Belledune and the Chaleur Rural District

-- Big River to Goodwin Mill: June 10 and October 14
+- Big River to Goodwin Mill: June 9, October 13

-- Salmon Beach to Pokeshaw: May 29 and October 30
+- Salmon Beach to Pokeshaw: June 11, October 29

-- South Tetagouche to Middle River: June 12 and October 16
+- South Tetagouche to Middle River: June 11, October 15

 Still unsure about what is considered hazardous waste?